Raab insists he always ‘behaved professionally’ despite bullying claims

 It comes after the BBC reported that civil servants who worked for Mr Raab are preparing to file formal bullying complaints.

-Rishi Sunak has appointed senior lawyer Adam Tolley KC to investigate into two formal complaints made last week over Mr Raab’s behaviour, but No 10 says the prime minister still has full confidence in him.
+Rishi Sunak has appointed senior lawyer Adam Tolley KC to investigate two formal complaints made last week over Mr Raab’s behaviour, but No 10 says the prime minister still has full confidence in him.

 And Mr Raab also insisted it was “entirely legitimate” and in line with guidance to use his personal mobile for some work matters, after Newsnight reported allegations he used his personal email for government business at two different departments.

-Asked by Sky News whether he had been told that more senior officials who worked most closely with him daily had submitted complaints, Mr Raab replied: “I have behaved professionally at all times.
+Asked by Sky News whether he had been told that more senior officials who worked closely with him had submitted complaints, Mr Raab replied: “I have behaved professionally at all times.

 “And I am the one that when the complaint came in a matter of days ago, the first that had ever come against me since I have been a minister since 2015, called for an independent inquiry and I look forward to dealing with it fully and transparently rather than dealing with anonymous comments in the media.”